 - Wellbutrin – Wellbutrin is an anti-depressant but it can be combined with LDN to help treat weight loss in patients who have a history of eating disorders.

-- Phentermine - Phentermine is an appetite suppressant which can be combined with intermittent fasting (used in a special way) to help make these days easier.
+- Phentermine – Phentermine is an appetite suppressant that can be combined with intermittent fasting (used in a special way) to help make these days easier.

 - MIC/B12 – B12 and MIC may help to improve energy levels during weight loss and improve your ability to exercise.

-- Cytomel - Cytomel is a T3 medication which can be used to help normalize thyroid function in obese patients who suffer from low T3 syndrome.
-Maximizing total T3 in the upper reference range has been shown to improve weight loss among obese patients.
+- Cytomel – Cytomel is a T3 medication that can be used to help normalize thyroid function in obese patients who suffer from low T3 syndrome.
+Maximizing total T3 in the upper reference range has been shown to improve weight loss among obese patients (5).